Table of Contents

 The spine has a fluid that builds up in your discs and ends up causing lower back pains or any other associated conditions.
 This is famously known as the accordion effect in the medical field.
 You just need to assume a horizontal position moving back and forth to help you experience the accordion effect.
 The effect gets rid of the excess build-up of the fluid in the back vertebrae discs relieving you the tension spread to the spinal cord.

-If you still have this question; does inversion table work?
 You not only need to experience the reversal of your spine damage and enjoy many other benefits to get into action using the inversion table.
 Apart from that, it reduces the chance of experiencing serious spinal defects, scoliosis among others.

 Inversion table and sciatica